 On behalf of the Board, the Audit Committee carries out regular review on business processes and operations, considers findings on major risk management and internal control related matters and the management's response to these findings.
-The Audit Committee also reviews the risk management and internal control systems of the Group with the management to ensure that the management has performed its duty to put in place an effective system.
+The Audit Committee also reviews financial controls and reporting related risk management and internal control systems of the Group with the management to ensure that the management has performed its duty to put in place an effective system.